Mental health responsibilities and funding

 Mental health plans and reforms

-Since the launch of the First National Mental Health Plan in 1993, structural reforms have sought to reduce the reliance on stand-alone psychiatric hospitals in favour of community-based care alternatives and acute inpatient care in public hospitals.
-Subsequent plans have emphasised mental health promotion and mental illness prevention, and sought to foster partnerships between primary care providers and specialist services across different sectors of government and the community.
+During this period, reforms have sought to reduce the reliance on stand-alone psychiatric hospitals in favour of community-based care alternatives and acute inpatient care in public hospital.
+In addition, there has been greater emphasis on mental health promotion and mental illness prevention, and fostering partnerships between primary care providers and specialist services across different sectors of government and the community.